scaljeri/di-xxl/README.md

     };
     DI.set(descriptor);

-This will assign an instance of `Foo` to the `foo` property of Bar on first usage.
+This will assign an instance of `Foo` to the `foo` property of Bar.
 Lazy initialization is used here, meaning that Foo will be created when it is used for the first time.
 To disable this feature set the `lazy` option to `false`